7 ████████████ out of 10.

 My favourite part of the whole text was when Marion first meets the entity.
 The sheer magnitude behind its inclusion only to be subtly there the whole time was masterfully written.
 Hidden in plain sight, the perfect camouflage.
 It is a perfect example of imagery done right.
 “But the diagram was already there.
 It’s plastered across the wall in the background of the video, plain as day.”
 Below is an attempt at a recreation, click and hold on the images in order to drag them out of the way.
 Move the files to the left whilst moving the pieces to the right until you compile the full image.

-However there is not one character in this book that does not sacrifice themselves to for something bigger than themselves.
+There is not one character in this book that does not sacrifice themselves to for something bigger than themselves.
 Marion sacrifices the love of her life and herself in order to reach a conclusion that she herself may not see.
 Bart sacrifices his own mental wellbeing and decides to self-modify his body in order to see a reality where the “idea amplifier” is built.
 Adam ingests the mnestics that kill him, if it means seeing Marion again.
 All of these promises at the end of the world demonstrate the character's strengths and clarity of mind in a society which is irrevocably broken.
 Through this, Sam Hughes questions the meaning of a “meaningful death.”
 Whilst several characters die in the wake of the apocalypse, it is only those in the text that come to terms with their own death/prolonged life who die with purpose.
 Hughes denotes that those who face their own mortality are those who are truly remembered.
 Whilst at the end of the book the characters aren’t remembered by those they sworn to protect, they all died for something they believed in.
-The authour endorses that you don’t need to have a meaningful death to be remembered.
+You don’t need to have a meaningful death to be remembered.
+Hughes portrays this pretence perfectly.